Mesothelioma and Asbestos Exposure In Colorado

 Western Minerals Company Plant in Denver, Colorado processed over 80,000 tons of vermiculite ore between 1867 and 1990.
 The ore was shipped by W.R.
 Grace from Libby, Montana, and contained the toxin.
 The company exposed workers and nearby residents to significant amounts of the carcinogen.

-Recent soil samples from the United States Environmental Protection Agency (EPA) showed small amounts of the toxin still remains in some areas of the site.
+Recent soil samples from the United States Environmental Protection Agency (EPA) showed small amounts of the toxin still remain in some areas of the site.
 While the site is now free of air contamination, past employees and nearby residents were likely exposed to airborne fibers.

-Estes Power Plant
+Estes Power Plant – Asbestos Exposure in Colorado

-Asbestos In The Rocky Mountains
+Asbestos and Mesothelioma Cases In The Rocky Mountains

 The natural deposits are located at several historic mining sites, including: